Most Popular Franchises

 A franchise lawyer and a business accountant are two critical partners you’ll need as you embark on your franchise journey.

-Equipment Costs: Equipment costs will vary significantly depending on the concept you invest in.
+Equipment costs will vary significantly depending on the concept you invest in.
 A Kona Ice franchise, for instance, will require that you purchase a Kona Entertainment Vehicle (K.E.V).
 The 2021 FDD states that the “truck and installed equipment” is $124,500.
-Office based concepts may require that you purchase printers, desks, and office supplies while the equipment needed to run a restaurant could come at a significant cost.
+Office-based concepts may require that you purchase printers, desks, and office supplies while the equipment needed to run a restaurant could come at a significant cost.
 That’s why some brands like Subway, offer equipment leasing options.

-Material Costs: If you’re opening a retail concept, you’ll likely need to purchase your materials to sell.
+If you’re opening a retail concept, you’ll likely need to purchase your materials to sell.
 Many brands will offer approved vendors and have bulk purchasing contracts in place.
+Planning for the cost of goods sold (COGS) is essential to your success.

 Additional Franchise Costs